Low-Depth Quantum Metropolis Algorithm

-when sampling its thermal state, $\rho_T = e^{-H/T}/\mathrm{tr}(e^{-H/T})$, at a temperature $T$.
-In the classical case, we can compute $E_a$ efficiently given $a$.
-In the quantum case, our access to $H$ is typically limited to quantum operations like $U(t) = e^{-iHt}$, controlled-$U(t)$, and other unitary functions of $H$.
-We may also have access to $H$ as a sum of noncommuting operators with adjustable coefficients. $H$ is then accessible enough to define quantum Markov chains that equilibrate to $\rho_T$ \cite{quantum_thermalization,quantum_Metropolis,quantum_quantum_Metropolis,quantum_bath}, including two quantum forms of the Metropolis algorithm \cite{quantum_Metropolis,quantum_quantum_Metropolis}.
-Unfortunately, observable measurements disturb the quantum Markov chain, and each step of the chain requires long-time Hamiltonian simulation to equilibrate accurately to $\rho_T$, either by slowly driving weak system-bath couplings or precisely resolving $E_a$ in quantum phase estimation.

-There are quantum algorithms that prepare $\rho_T$ without a Markov chain, but they have even larger drawbacks beyond the known set of easy instances \cite{quantum_easy}.
-The available unbiased algorithms \cite{quantum_forward,quantum_direct,quantum_typical,quantum_function,quantum_SDP} all have effective costs per sample that increase exponentially with system size at low temperature.
-There is a growing interest in algorithms suitable to run on upcoming quantum hardware, based on thermofield double states \cite{quantum_double,quantum_double2,quantum_double3} and imaginary time evolutions \cite{quantum_imaginary,quantum_imaginary2}, but they are not capable of general, unbiased sampling.
+We construct a simple quantum version of the classical Metropolis algorithm to prepare and observe quantum thermal states.
+It induces both a quantum Markov chain that mixes the quantum thermal state and a classical Markov chain that mixes its observable measurements and enables a low-depth quantum circuit implementation.
+A Gaussian-filtered variant of quantum phase estimation enables thermalization times proportional to the reciprocal of temperature and the logarithm of biasing error.
+This matches the thermalization time of imaginary-time evolution, against which our algorithm performs favorably.

+We expect universal, efficient, unbiased simulations of quantum thermal states to require quantum algorithms on quantum computers \cite{quantum_simulation}.
+Following the great successes of classical Markov chain Monte Carlo (MCMC) algorithms in sampling classical thermal states on classical computers \cite{MCMC_paradigm}, a natural progression is to consider quantum MCMC algorithms \cite{quantum_thermalization} for this purpose.
+The simplest approach is to extend an established classical MCMC algorithm such as the Metropolis algorithm \cite{classical_Metropolis} to the quantum case.

+The essential feature of classical MCMC algorithms is passive, unbiased sampling of thermal expectation values.
+While there have already been two proposals for quantum Metropolis algorithms \cite{quantum_Metropolis,quantum_quantum_Metropolis}, neither retains this feature.
+To prepare a quantum thermal state, $\rho_\beta = e^{-\beta H}/\mathrm{tr}(e^{-\beta H})$, at a temperature $\beta^{-1}$, we need some form of access to the energies $E_a$ and stationary states $|\psi_a\rangle$ of its Hamiltonian,

+Both algorithms use quantum phase estimation (QPE) \cite{QPE} to probe $E_a$ and $|\psi_a\rangle$, assuming infinite energy resolution to avoid bias.
+However, practical QPE has a finite energy resolution that is inversely proportional to the amount of Hamiltonian simulation time per QPE operation, causing a commensurate bias \cite{quantum_Metropolis_analysis}.
+Furthermore, measurements of noncommuting observables collapse $\rho_\beta$ and require both algorithms to re-equilibrate the quantum Markov chain for every sample of their thermal expectation values \cite{quantum_Metropolis_example}.

-In this Letter, we present a measurement-based quantum Metropolis algorithm that surpasses prior proposals \cite{quantum_Metropolis,quantum_quantum_Metropolis}.
-Thermalization is driven by measurements of a local basis $\langle \phi_a |$ to sample the expectation value of an observable
+In this Letter, we recover passive, unbiased sampling of thermal expectation values by replacing the two principal components of a quantum Metropolis algorithm.
+First, we sample the expectation value of an observable,